bustadice/scripts/README.md

 If configured to `optional: true`, then a "None" option will be added and, when selected, `config.color.value` will be `undefined`.

-Otherwise, be sure to provide an initial `value` setting.
+Otherwise, be sure to provide an initial `value` setting that points to one of the keys in your `options` mapping.

 #### `text`
 A simple text field that provides a string to the script.